Filing Student Code of Conduct Charges

 What happens next?

-In most instances, the Office of Student Conduct will review a report within a few days of receipt.
-If sufficient evidence is presented, the Respondent (accused student) will receive an email or letter requesting that s/he contact their assigned case officer to schedule an appointment for a preliminary briefing to discuss the incident and explain the student conduct process.
+In most instances, the a report will be reviewed within a few days of receipt.
+If sufficient evidence is presented, the Respondent (accused student) will receive an email or letter known as a notice of charge requesting that s/he contact their assigned case officer to schedule an appointment for a preliminary briefing to review the incident and go over the student conduct process.

 When is a hearing necessary?

-When a student denies responsibility and requests formal resolution, a hearing will be scheduled in approximately two to three weeks.
-This hearing is generally with the University Conduct Board or UCB which consists of a faculty member, an administrator and a student.
-An independent Process Administrator will preside over the hearing.
+When a student denies responsibility and requests formal resolution, a hearing will be scheduled in approximately two (2) to three (3) weeks.
+This hearing is generally with the University Conduct Board or UCB, which consists of a faculty member, an administrator and a student and is presided over by Process Administrator.

 How will the problem be resolved?

-After hearing all relevant testimony and examining any evidence, the appropriate hearing authority will meet to determine whether the Respondent is responsible for a violation.
+After hearing all relevant testimony and examining any evidence, the appropriate hearing authority will determine whether the Respondent is responsible for a violation.
 If so, sanctions are assigned as appropriate.

 Need help preparing for a hearing?

-The graduate assistant for student conduct serves as the Student Conduct Advocate and can assist students navigate the student conduct process.
-The Student Conduct Advocate can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
-Most importantly, the Student Conduct Advocate will help students feel comfortable and confident going into a hearing.
-To meet with the Student Conduct Advocate, email email@example.com for additional assistance or call 610-683-1320.
+The Graduate Assistant for Student Conduct serves as the Student Conduct Advisor and can assist students navigate the student conduct process.
+The Student Conduct Advisor can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
+Most importantly, the Student Conduct Advisor can help students feel comfortable and confident going into a hearing.
+To meet with the Student Conduct Advisor, email email@example.com for additional assistance or call 610-683-1320.